antoniomika/sish/README.md

         Whether or not to print debug information -sish.domain string
-        The domain for HTTP(S) multiplexing (default "ssi.sh") -sish.http string
+        The domain for HTTP(S) multiplexing (default "ssi.sh") -sish.forcerandomsubdomain
+        Whether or not to force a random subdomain (default true) -sish.http string
         The address to listen for HTTP connections (default "localhost:80") -sish.https string